 Throughout the years, television has served as a window to the world, connecting all corners of the world with the push of a button.
 Now with the rise of the internet and the easy access to technology, this world is changing.
-In this course, we will look at the past sixty years in television and observe the changes that have taken place.
+In this course, we will take a brief look at television history.
 However, the bulk of the course will be spent evaluating the changes that have taken place since the introduction of the internet.
 We will analyze the rise of fan culture and evaluate its relevance in both academia and the modern world.
-The course will consist of four units: The Television Sitcom, The Television Soundtrack, Fan Culture in Art, Fan Culture in Social Media
+The course will consist of four units: Television Literacy, Your Soundtrack, The News, and Social Media composition sequence; it provides an introduction to baccalaureate-level composition, with attention to the "personal voice" and personal experience, on the one hand, and the more formal attitudes and demands of writing at the university (expository and argumentative essays), on the other.
+Students will develop college-level reading abilities, rhetorical sophistication, and writing styles that give form and coherence to complex ideas and feelings.